Green Business Policy, Mobile Notary

 Green Business Practices

 To achieve our goals, we will follow these green business practices, as limited by our available time, knowledge, and resources:

 We will comply with all applicable environmental laws and regulations.

-We will comply with FTC environmental marketing green guides to avoid unfair or deceptive advertising.
+We will comply with FTC environmental marketing green guides PDF [new window] to avoid unfair or deceptive advertising.

-Our Environmental Impact Officer (EIO) will learn relevant federal EPA, state CDPHE, and local environmental laws and regulations.
+Our Environmental Impact Officer (EIO) will learn relevant federal EPA [new window], state CDPHE [new window], and local environmental laws and regulations.